ItzSomebody/radon/devspaces/README.md

 As a output you will see something like:

     - DevSpace trilogy-radon instance is starting and will synchronized with your local folder: C:\Users\Jaime Bravo\AppData\Roaming\DevSpaces\devfactory\DevSpaces\trilogy-radon after this DevSpace is ready

-### What Does The 'start' Command Do?

-1. Create and Start a new Docker Container.
-2. Bind a Local Tempory Folder (created on the fly) to the Remote Folder `/data`.
-We change this in the next Section.

-At the end of its execution you can see the `trilogy-radon` Configuration in the [DevSpaces User Interface][dfds-ui] with status `Running`.

 ## Bind to the Docker Container